wezm/node-genx/README.markdown

     # Finished in 0.032 seconds
     # 21 tests, 41 assertions, 0 failures

+The suite should pass on node 0.2.x and 0.3.x.

 There is also a Guardfile present that enables automatically rebuilding the module and running the tests when one of the source files change.
 To use this you need the `guard` and `guard-shell` Ruby gems installed.
 This can be done as